ibm-satellite/academy-labs/handbook.md

 - IBM Cloud Satellite training:
     <https://www.ibm.com/training/path/ibmcloudsatellite>

-Participants are required to complete all the pre-work prior to making travel arrangements.

 ### Pre-work

-Participants are required to complete a pre-work assignment a week prior to Day1 of the Academy.
+Participants are required to complete a pre-work assignment on Day1 of the Academy.
 Pre-work includes creating a Satellite location which will enable performing all the hands-on lab exercises during the Academy.

 TechZone demos that are pre-assigned are available [**here**](https://techzone.ibm.com/collection/cloud-platform-tech-academy-satellite)

 ### Environments